artyomb/registry_listener/readme.md

 # Pull-based deployments
-default values for the variables:
+Default values for the variables:

 UPDATE_PERIOD=60